 Domino’s Pizza faced a similar conundrum in 2009, after a public relations nightmare in which two employees damaged the company’s reputation with a YouTube video of them contaminating food.

 Domino’s turned into the skid with a YouTube video of their own and increased their social media presence.
-Since then, they’ve continued to refine their brand, owning up to shortcomings and committing to improvement.
-The negative press of the original video soon turned to coverage of the company’s transformation, and sales shot up.
+Since then, they’ve continued to refine their brand, owning up to shortcomings

 People complained about unfriendly nursing staff?
 Talk about the new hires or the beloved shift nurse who was promoted to a higher position and instituted sweeping improvements.
 Interview her about her philosophy of care and the dignity of patients.

-Bad perception doesn’t have to be the end of the story; it can be the beginning to a story you tell your audience about how your institution listened to its community, made changes, and made a difference in the lives of patients because of it.
+Bad perception doesn’t have to be the end of the story.
+It can be the beginning to a story you tell your audience about how your institution listened to its community, made changes and made a difference in the lives of patients because of it.
 However the story begins, it’s always in your hands to finish it.